Table of Contents

 Occasionally it’s a good idea to step back from your environment and look at different arenas which might have parallel, applicable lessons.
-It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved clearer in your brain.
+It’s helpful to see similarities in those other worlds in order to make your understanding of what needs to be improved and Succeed in the Market.

-So, for today’s article, we’re going to borrow some lessons from the great tennis legend, Roger Federer.
-In his quest towards mastering the skill of tennis, he had to overcome many different mental obstacles.
+So, for today’s article, we’re going to borrow some lessons from the great tennis legend Roger Federer’s mentality.
+In his quest to master the skill of tennis, he had to overcome many different mental obstacles.

-Early on his career, Roger mentioned that there were days he just couldn’t get himself up and going towards his goals.
-But rather than beat himself up for it, he accepted that every day can’t be expected to be a burst of energy and motivation.
+Early on in his career, Roger mentioned that there were days he just couldn’t get himself up and going toward his goals.
+But rather than beat himself up for it, he accepted that every day couldn’t be expected to be a burst of energy and motivation.

 A good way to combat hopeless despair is to refer to your trading journal from a time period of success.
 If you’re in a rut, it’s helpful to recall a period when you were successful in order to remind yourself that there have been successes and that it’s more than possible to succeed again.

-Related to the first tip on this list, if you have an intention to become great at anything, be prepared to commit for the long run.
+Related to the first tip on this list, if you have the intention to become great at anything, be prepared to commit for the long run.